andraugust/wikilinks/readme.md

 The data in `nodes.json` and `edges.json` contains __only part of the network.__  The entire network is way too big to render right now.
 Big rendering is under construction...

-You can test different sized networks by making your own json files.
-To do this run `$ python3 tab_delim2json.py <num_nodes>` and then open `net.html`.
-(Be sure to refresh browser cache to show changes, e.g. with `ctrl+refresh` on mac chrome).
+You can test different sized networks by making your own `nodes.json` and `edges.json`.
+To do this simply run

+`$ python3 tab_delim2json.py <num_nodes>`

+and then refresh the browser.
+(Be that the browser cache refreshes to relfect changes, e.g. press `ctrl+refresh` on mac with chrome).

 # Todo
 - __Figure out how to render lots of nodes efficiently__.
 The entire network is really huge: 5,401,148 nodes.
 Usually when the browser opens a physics simulation runs to find the optimal node positioning; this is intensive.
 Ideally, the sim should only be done and then positions should be cached.
 Note: many nodes lead to deadends and most nodes are on the outskirts of the network; do we care about seeing these nodes?